julien-blanchard/phishy-phishy/README.md

 **Step 5**: Download the `index.ts` and `scraping_functions.ts` into the root and `src` folders respectively.

-To start scraping your first phishing websites, simply type in the following :
+To start scraping your first phishing websites, simply type in the following command:

 ```
 bun run index.ts